 Step 3: Making the arms for your Pillow Case Dress

 (i) Cut a “semi tear” shape into the arm – 6″ down – 2″ across.
 You can cut a diagonal if you like – this is easier to sew.
 But the “tear” is prettier.
 Your choice!

 (ii) Fold over raw edge and iron a very small seam.
 Then fold over again and iron/ pin in place.
 This gives you a nice neat seam with no fraying edges.
 It is as if you are “tucking in the raw edge”.
 It IS fiddly, especially around the curve and my seem gets very narrow there.
 Just take your time and gently fold the fabric round.
 Use the iron to help keep in place.
 Check both front and back align.

-Step 4: The Halter/ Ribbon Thread for the Pillow Case Dress
+Step 4: Adding a the Halter/ Ribbon Thread for the Pillow Case Dress

 (i) Fold over a raw edge of the fabric, iron in place.